-A critical teaching methodology at Equitas Academy is to provide teachers more time to teach and support scholars, and to provide more time for scholars to learn and advance.
-More access to effective instructional time increases learning, builds confidence allowing students to become self motivated and competent learners.
-As noted above, scholars attend Equitas Academy for an extended school day and year.
+A critical teaching methodology at EQ3 is to provide teachers more time to teach and support scholars, and to provide more time for scholars to learn and advance.
+More access to effective instructional time increases learning.
+As noted above, scholars attend Equitas Academy 3 for an extended school day and year.
 School opens at 7:30 am and dismissal is at 3:30 pm for all grade levels.
 The school year extends to 180 days.
 Catherine Dodd examines several studies that explore the question of whether extending learning time for scholars in need of support can bridge the academic gap.
 In one study, extending the school day for kindergartners using the same curriculum as its half-day counterparts made a significant difference in the achievement levels of the full-day participants.